Skip to content

 Penrhyn, Gwynedd

-Take walk through the 60 acres of garden, woodland and open parkland surrounding Penrhyn Castle.
-Set on the Menai Straits, the views on offer from Penrhyn include Eryri's (Snowdonia’s) summits as well as the Great Orme and Puffin Island.Visit Penrhyn Castle
+Take a walk through the 60 acres of garden, woodland and open parkland surrounding Penrhyn Castle.
+Set on the Menai Straits, the views from Penrhyn include Eryri's (Snowdonia’s) summits, as well as the Great Orme and Puffin Island.Visit Penrhyn Castle

 Petworth, Sussex

-Discover Petworth, a 700-acre deer park with expansive views, designed by Lancelot ‘Capability’ Brown and painted by J. M. W. Turner.
-With view across the South Downs, the estate is home to ancient trees and a historic herd of fallow deer.Visit Petworth
+Discover Petworth, a 700-acre deer park with panoramic views across the South Downs, designed by Lancelot ‘Capability’ Brown and painted by J. M. W. Turner.
+The estate is home to ancient trees and a historic herd of fallow deer.Visit Petworth

 Sheringham Park, Norfolk

 Described by Humphry Repton as one of his favourite designs, Sheringham Park features sea views, rolling parkland and a temple.
-The estate contains four waymarked routes, with distances ranging from one to five miles.Visit Sheringham Park
+The estate has four waymarked routes ranging from one to five miles long.Visit Sheringham Park

 Stourhead, Wiltshire